15 All Organic Pest Control Methods For Better Gardens

 Never use oil sprays on plants that have moisture stress, and avoid spraying when it’s very hot.
 Before spraying a whole plant, conduct a test on a few leaves and wait for 48 hours to ensure there’s no discoloration or unwanted damage.
 You will also want to limit harm to beneficial insects by only spraying areas where you can spot pests.
 Oil sprays work best against mites, aphids, beetles, caterpillars, leafhoppers, whiteflies, thrips and leaf miners.

 This is one effective pest control method you’ll need to use with caution since it’s somewhat toxic to most mammals.
 Rotenone is an organic chemical that occurs naturally within the stems and seeds of certain plants.
 Employ extreme caution when using this near a lake, pond or any other body of water, since it is quite toxic to fish.
-While the chemical is slow-acting and takes some days to work, it effectively kills off aphids, thrips, caterpillars that feed on leaves, and beetles on fruit and vegetable crops.
+While this organic chemical is slow-acting and takes some days to work, it effectively kills off aphids, thrips, caterpillars, and squash bugs that feed on leaves, and beetles on fruit and vegetable crops.

 Insects will often produce powerful pheromones in order to attract the opposite sex.
 These pheromones have been replicated in labs to produce special baits that act as warning signs a pest may be moving into your garden.